 - Please tell us how you most identify yourself in relation to the complex community dispute.
 For example, 'I am a home and property owner along Main Street,' or 'I am an employee of a business within the Neighborhood Association area.'
 Doing so gives us context when reading your responses.

 - We recommend you first write out your response(s) and save them in another file.
 Then, cut/paste into the appropriate Prompt response space before sending.
 Doing so saves your input for later reference.

 - Multiple submissions to the same Prompt are allowed if you want to add relevant, follow-up information to your earlier response(s).
 We'd ask that you use the same email address when doing so, which makes it much easier to link your inputs.

 * Problems or issues with our Submission response form?
 Send us an email at email@example.com and we'll make every effort to assist.

 We appreciate your opinion, ideas, and recommendations.
 Our team will review your input and ensure that group participants know how you feel.
-By submission, you agree that we may share or include your input, in whole or in part, within the City of Bend or group participants.
+By submission, you agree that we may share or include your input, in whole or in part, with all Cs group administrators and staff members.
 We handle and protect your personal information as confidential; at no time will your name, address or other personal information be disclosed.